yorik1984/newpaper.nvim/README.md

 ## ℹ️ Info

-A fork of [material.nvim](https://github.com/marko-cerovac/material.nvim) colorscheme for Neovim using [Papercolor](https://github.com/NLKNguyen/papercolor-theme) color palette with small changes written in Lua.
-LaTeX syntax highlight get from [sublime-writing-color-scheme](https://github.com/kmisiunas/sublime-writing-color-scheme).
+A fork of [material.nvim](https://github.com/marko-cerovac/material.nvim) colorscheme for Neovim using [Papercolor](https://github.com/NLKNguyen/papercolor-theme) color palette with small changes written in Lua. $\LaTeX$ syntax highlight get from [sublime-writing-color-scheme](https://github.com/kmisiunas/sublime-writing-color-scheme).

 Newpaper.nvim is meant to be a fast and modern colorscheme written in Lua that supports a lot of the new features added to Neovim like built-in LSP and [TreeSitter](https://github.com/nvim-treesitter/nvim-treesitter).